What Are Silverfish?

 Silverfish have a very descriptive name.
-These insects are not aquatic like fish but do move in a fish-like wriggling manner and their tear-dropped shaped bodies are covered in metallic scales.
-Other physical features include having very lang antenna and three bristle-like structures that extend from their hind end.
+These insects are not aquatic like fish but do move in a fish-like wriggling manner and their tear-dropped-shaped bodies are covered in metallic scales.
+Other physical features include having two long antennae and three bristle-like structures that extend from their hind end.
 Though they are not aquatic, silverfish do have high moisture needs and prefer to live in areas that have a lot of excess moisture.

 Silverfish Frequently Asked Questions (FAQs)

 Silverfish have an appearance that makes them seem much more dangerous than they are.
 Silverfish are nuisance pests that while annoying to deal with and difficult to eliminate don’t cause any significant problems.
 They aren’t known to spread disease and they don’t damage the structures of buildings.